 Kristine A. Bertness, Norman A. Sanford, Albert Davydov

 The unique properties of GaN nanowires grown by molecular beam epitaxy are reviewed.
-These properties include the absence of residual strain, exclusion of most extended defects, long photoluminescence lifetime, low surface recombination velocity,and high mechanical quality factor.
-The high purity of the nanowires grown by this method allows for controllable ntype doping.
-P-type doping presents more challenges but has been demonstrated in active light- emitting diode devices.
+These properties include defect-free growth mode with no residual strain, long photoluminescence lifetime, low surface recombination velocity and high mechanical quality factor.
+The high purity of the nanowires grown with this method allows for controllable n-type doping.
+P type doping presents more challenges but has been demonstrated in active light emitting diode devices.
 The present understanding of nucleation and growth of these materials is also reviewed.